Amt: Denmark

 The amt (plural, amter; translated as "county") was an administrative unit of Denmark (and, historically, of Denmark-Norway).
-The counties were established by royal decree in 1662 as replacements for the former fiefs (Len).
+The counties were established by royal decree in 1662 as replacements for the former fiefs (Len), a designation long used in the duchies of Schleswig-Holstein.
 The amter were originally composed of market towns (købstæder) and parishes, and held only small areas of responsibility.
-There were some changes to the borders of these counties over time, most notably when Roskilde County (da) was merged into Copenhagen County (da) in 1808, and when Skanderborg County (da) was periodically merged into Århus County Skanderborg County (da).
+There were some changes to the borders of these counties over time, most notably when Roskilde County (da) was merged into Copenhagen County (da) in 1808, and when Skanderborg County (da) was periodically merged into Århus County (da).
 After Southern Jutland was returned to Denmark after the 1920 Schleswig plebiscites, four new counties were created in the area.

 During the 20th century, the powers of the counties were expanded, when they were granted responsibility for the hospital service.
 The købstæder, which by this time had been separated from the counties and were overseen by the Interior Ministry, assumed the same responsibility.
 As the population became increasingly urbanized, and many rural communities came to rely on the hospital services of the købstader without paying taxes for them, it became evident that reform was necessary.
 In 1958, interior minister Søren Olesen set in motion administrative reforms that would culminate in 1970.

 The municipal reform of 1 April 1970 reduced the number of counties to fourteen and eliminated the administrative distinction between (rural) parish and town.
 From then on, the amter were composed of a number of municipalities (kommuner).
 The reform granted the counties wider areas of responsibility, most notably running the national health service and the gymnasium secondary schools.

 The municipal reform of 1 January 2007 abolished the amter and replaced them with five administrative regions, now mainly charged with running the national health service.
 In contrast to the amter, the regions hold no authority to levy taxes.
 The reform re-delegated all other areas of responsibility to either the municipalities or the state.
 At the same time, smaller municipalities were merged into larger units, cutting the number of municipalities from 270 to 98.